-Figure 17.
+Figure 12.
 The Script Editor window

-Important: Use caution when you run the commands; the Script Editor does not prompt you for confirmation of operations that are destructive, such as the Delete arrays and Reset Storage Subsystem configuration commands.
+Important: Use caution when you run the commands; the Script Editor does not prompt you for confirmation of operations that are destructive, such as the Delete

 Not all script commands are implemented in all versions of the controller firmware.
 The earlier the firmware version, the smaller the set of available script commands.
 For more information about script commands and firmware versions, see the Storage Manager Enterprise Management window.